 Kindle vs Kindle Fire vs Kindle Touch vs Kindle Keyboard

 Amazon is appealing to a very wide market in a very tough economy with its new line.
-Now that you know what makes each Kindle unique, I’ll give you the bottom line to help you choose the one that’s right for you.
+Now that you know what makes each model unique, I’ll give you the bottom line to help you choose the one that’s right for you.

 The New Kindle: Cheaper and Simpler

 The new Kindle is for those who want an eReader stripped down for the purpose of reading books.
-Yes, it can do a few other things, like surf the internet on Amazon’s experimental browser, but it is quite obvious that this is designed to be a $79, bare bones Kindle to be read, not shown off.
+Yes, it can do a few other things, like surf the internet on Amazon’s experimental browser, but it is quite obvious that this is designed to be a $79, bare-bones Kindle to be read, not shown off.
 The lack of a keyboard may make it unorthodox for those who bought earlier models, but if you want a practical eReader with a fresh design at an affordable price, you can’t go wrong with this one.